-Family Resource Centre 14 Henry Street, Brantford, N3R 1Z8
+Family Resource Centre 14 Henry Street, Brantford, N3R 1Z8 519-753-8681 ext.
+208

-The Brant Family and Children's Services (FACS) is devoted to promoting the safety and well-being of children through a range of programs and services including assessments, protection services, child welfare, residential services, foster care, adoption and family support.
+The Child and Family Services of Grand Erie (FACS) is devoted to promoting the safety and well-being of children through a range of programs and services including assessments, protection services, child welfare, residential services, foster care, adoption and family support.
 Case workers at the FACS will work with you to plan for the safety of your children.
 Depending on your needs, solutions can range from counselling on improving the family environment, to temporary care arrangements for your children.